Article by Secrets of Paris contributor Yvonne Hazelton

 So do not despair, doubly-blessed women!
 We at Secrets of Paris will share our ample-sized bra shopping secrets with you.
 You’ll be fine.

-Yvonne Shao is an American living in Paris.
+Yvonne Hazelton is an American living in Paris.
 She blogs at Escaping the Empty Nest